The Deadly Camp

-The Deadly Camp (Shan gou 1999) is a 1999 horror film written and directed by Bowie Lau, and co-written by Kenneth Hau Wai Lai.
+The Deadly Camp (Shan gou 1999) is a 1999 slasher film written and directed by Bowie Lau, and co-written by Kenneth Hau Wai Lai.

 Plot

 On a secluded island, Hwa and his girlfriend are killed by a chainsaw-wielding man covered in bandages.
 Later, three couples (Professor and Linda, Ken and Winnie, and Soldier and Be Be) travel to the same location by boat, planning on camping out on the island for three days.
 To ensure they are not disturbed, Soldier collects everyone's cell phones and hides them, though as he leaves the hiding spot someone takes the phones.
 That night, the sextet run into a group of four led by Boar, who claims to be a prophylactic salesman (in actually, he and his associates are smugglers looking for Hwa).
 Boar's henchmen, Pervert and Blowie, wander off to urinate, and accidentally pee on and set fire to a deformed boy they encounter.
 Pervert and Blowie run off, and the boy returns home, where he is tended to by his father, the bandaged man.

 In the afternoon of the next day, Pervert is captured by the boy and his father, who dismember him with a chainsaw.
 Blowie tells Boar that he thinks something has happened to Pervert, but is ignored.
 While Pervert goes to hang out with the couples, Boar and his wife Mi Mi are captured by the bandaged man, who takes them to his home.
 In attempt to barter for his freedom, Boar tries to teach the man's son how to "screw" Mi Mi, but she enrages the man into killing her when she knocks the boy away.
 Boar escapes the house, but triggers a tripwire on his way out, and is impaled by punji sticks.